bhaley1/ai-thoughts/README.md

-# ai-thoughts
-A repo for my ideas on AI
+# My Amazing Thoughts and Resources on Artificial Intelligence

+Become a better scientist
+Have fun